Updated: 1 day ago

-Ideas would include backcountry skiing, Nordic skiing (classic style is easier to learn), fat biking, ice skating, etc. Note that you still want to be running consistently to maintain your running economy.
+Ideas would include backcountry skiing, Nordic skiing (classic style is easier to learn), fat biking, ice skating, etc. Note that you still want to be running pretty consistently to maintain those run-specific adaptations.
 Think of the other sports as good options for easy run days where the weather makes running dangerous and/or miserable, and a different option seems like more fun.
 Don’t have equipment?
 Most Nordic areas will rent, and there are many places to rent fatbikes as well.

 Be flexible.
 If you live in a winter climate, the weather may foil your plans for a fast workout or important long run.
 Even with traction devices, some conditions are just not safe for fast running.
 If you’re not a treadmill person, planning ahead and adjusting your week as necessary (or communicating with your coach) may be the best way to ensure consistent training and reduce your injury risk.
 Try your best to maintain the routine, but be flexible and adjust when needed!